mrocklin/blog/_posts/work/2014-01-13-Text-Benchmarks.md

 {% gist 8387373 %}

+    javac Benchmark.java
+    java Benchmark word-pairs.txt

 ## Conclusions

-I no longer feel guilty about using Python for this kind of data analytic operation and I'm more optimistic about its use in data analytics in general.
+I no longer feel guilty about using Python for this specific kind of data analytic operation and I'm more optimistic about its use in data analytics in general.

 ## Appendix